chrisnguyenhi/chrisnguyenhi.github.io/projects/pipe.md

 ---
 <img class class="ui medium right floated rounded image" src="../images/rumba.jpg">

-PIPE (Programming in Pure English) is a console application turns English langauge sentences and translates them into C for Botball robots.
+PIPE (Programming in Pure English) is a console application turns English language sentences and translates them into C for Botball robots.
 This project won [Best of Computer Science](https://www.hawaiipublicschools.org/DOE%20Forms/HDO/Science%20Fair%202014.pdf) at the 2014 Honolulu District Science Fair and earned the [Computer Science Award](http://scifair-dev.weebly.com/uploads/2/1/4/7/21471206/list_of_winners_by_district.pdf) from the University of Hawaii at Manoa Department of Information and Computer Sciences at the 2014 Hawaii State Science and Engineering Fair.

 After a sentence is entered, the program translates keywords into commands using a dictionary of keywords associated with the [Botball C library](http://files.kipr.org/link/documentation/libkovan_docs/index.html) and creates a C file that is ready to run.
 <br>